Growth & Care

 Yellow Twig Dogwood is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and can be pruned at anytime.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Yellow Twig Dogwood is recommended for the following landscape applications:

 Mass Planting, Hedges/Screening, General Garden Use, Naturalizing And Woodland Gardens

 Yellow Twig Dogwood has clusters of creamy white flowers at the ends of the branches in late spring.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The pointy leaves turn yellow in fall.
 It produces white berries in late summer.
 The yellow branches are extremely showy and add significant winter interest.